Safe Recovery After Cardiac Device Implantation: Your Path to Strength

 Long-Term Movement & Exercise

-Aerobic exercise: Aim for 150 minutes per week of light-to-moderate activity (e.g., brisk walking, cycling, swimming once healed).
-Borg RPE 9–13 is a safe target.
+Aim for 150 minutes per week of light-to-moderate activity, such as brisk walking, cycling, or swimming, once healed.
+A Borg RPE of 9–13 is a safe target.

-Strength training: Safe after 6 weeks.
-Start light, progress slowly.
-Avoid breath-holding (Valsalva).
+Strength training is safe after 6 weeks.
+Start light and progress slowly.
+Avoid breath-holding (Valsalva manoeuvre).

-Swimming: Safe once wounds are fully healed.
-Avoid swimming alone until confidence is regained.
+Swimming is safe once wounds are fully healed.
+Avoid swimming alone until you regain confidence.

-Sports: Walking, golf, bowls, tai chi, yoga, and cycling are suitable.
-Avoid contact sports, HIIT, or high-impact training due to risk of trauma or inappropriate shocks
+Walking, golf, bowls, tai chi, yoga, and cycling are suitable activities.
+Avoid contact sports, high-intensity interval training (HIIT), or high-impact training due to the risk of trauma or inappropriate shocks.

-Warm-up and cool-down: Extend both phases to lower arrhythmia risk
+Extend both warm-up and cool-down phases to lower the risk of arrhythmias.

 Safety Considerations

-Shock events: If you get 1–2 shocks but feel well, contact your device clinic for review.
-If multiple shocks or you feel unwell, call 999
+If you receive 1–2 shocks but feel well, contact your device clinic for a review.
+If you experience multiple shocks or feel unwell, call 999 immediately.

-Medical ID: Carry your device ID card at all times.
+Carry your device ID card at all times for safety.

-Airports: walk steadily through scanners, show your device card, and ask for hand search if needed.
+Walk steadily through scanners, show your device card, and ask for a hand search if needed.

-Equipment: most appliances are safe, but avoid strong magnets, welding, or leaning over car alternators
+Most appliances are safe, but avoid strong magnets, welding, or leaning over car alternators.

 ICD Patient Info

-Phones: keep at least 6 inches from the device; use the opposite ear.
+Keep your phone at least 6 inches away from the device and use the opposite ear for calls.

-Sexual activity: Safe to resume; an possible shocks will not harm your partner
+It is safe to resume sexual activity.
+Any possible shocks will not harm your partner.

 Emotional Wellbeing

-It is common to feel anxious about shocks, device awareness, or exercise.
-Cardiac rehabilitation sessions, counselling, and patient support groups can help restore confidence.
+Feeling anxious about shocks, device awareness, or exercise is common.
+Cardiac rehabilitation sessions, counselling, and patient support groups can help restore your confidence.

 "Sometimes the bravest and most important thing you can do is just show up." – Brené Brown